 T-SEDA stands for Toolkit for Systematic Educational Dialogue Analysis.
 It's a collection of tools and resources that will support you in promoting high quality dialogue in your learning setting.
-It will help you to carry out an inquiry to find out more about the dialogue there and to make the changes that you want to see.
+It will help you to carry out an inquiry to find out more about the dialogue in your setting and to make the changes that you want to see.